We work with NDIS participants providing NDIS registered Therapeutic Supports in Liverpool, NSW.

 8 clinics are listed in Liverpool, NSW on OTWaitlist.

-1 Liverpool clinic is listed as taking new patients.
-Filter by 'Taking new patients' above to see them.
+1 Liverpool clinic is listed as taking new clients.
+Filter by 'Taking new clients' above to see them.

-Yes — 2 of the 8 listed Liverpool clinics are NDIS-aware.
+Yes — 2 of the 8 listed Liverpool clinics are listed as accepting NDIS funding.

 How fresh is this Liverpool availability data?